sidtuladhar/cisco_vpn/README.md

 # VPN Connection Script

-This is an Expect script to automate connecting to a VPN server.
+This is a script to automate connecting to the NYU Cisco VPN server.

 ## Prerequisites